 Forecast climate conditions for the coming three months have considered the Bureau of Meteorology's seasonal climate forecast for the region and local climate conditions in the year to date.
-Winter/spring rainfall in the year to date has been above the long-term average, and the Bureau's climate outlook indicates that rainfall over the next three months is likely to be above the long-term average.
-Air temperature is forecast over the next three months to be higher than the long-term average for this time of year, and this trend is expected to continue beyond this period.
+Winter/spring rainfall in the year to date has been similar to the long-term average, and the Bureau's climate outlook indicates that rainfall over the next three months is likely to be wetter than usual.
+Air temperature is forecast over the next three months to be warmer than usual for this time of year, and this trend is expected to continue beyond this period.
 After taking these factors into account, South Gippsland Water is forecasting on the basis of an average climate scenario.

-Chance of Exceeding Chance of Exceeding Median This Year's Likely Outlook Median Rainfall Maximum Temperature Spring Rainfall Scenario 65-70% Greater than 80% Above average Average
+Chance of Exceeding Chance of Exceeding Median This Year's Likely Outlook Median Rainfall Maximum Temperature Spring Rainfall Scenario 65-70% 70-75% Average Average